scriptclump/open_source_question_answers/wordpress.md

 	The admin custom page will be made available at this (relative) URL: “?page=custom-menu-slug”.

-=> How would you change all the occurrences of “Hello” into “Good Morning” in post/page contents, when viewed before 11AM?
+**How would you change all the occurrences of “Hello” into “Good Morning” in post/page contents, when viewed before 11AM?**

 In a plugin or in theme functions file, we must create a function that takes text as input, changes it as needed, and returns it.
 This function must be added as a filter for “the_content”.

 	It’s important that we put a little effort to address some details: